 Stuffed Lasagna Roll Ups

 These stuffed lasagna roll ups are a twist on an Italian classic!
 Tender lasagna noodles are filled with a creamy and cheesy filling that features greens and sausage.
-The entire dish is smothered in marinara and topped with Parmesan!
+The entire dish is smothered in marinara and topped with Mozzarella and Parmesan cheeses!

 Whenever I get a craving for a hearty meal, Italian immediately comes to mind!
-Recipes like this authentic Italian manicotti, these Florentine meatballs, or this tagliatelle bolognese recipe are just a few of my favorites.
+Recipes like this Chicken Florentine, Beef Meatball Recipe, Tagliatelle Bolognese, or this White Pesto Pasta are just a few of my favorites.
 There’s just something about those authentic flavors I can’t get enough of.

 The other day I had a serious craving for some lasagna, but I wanted to put my own twist on it and make some stuffed lasagna roll ups instead!
 The results were just as cheesy and saucy as you may imagine.